sphasse/sphasse.github.io/_stories/01-welcome.md

 LEGO, via Mr. Jensen’s comment, is claiming to hold themselves to a higher standard with the goal of treating their members fairly, but legally per the LEGO Ideas terms they clearly and absolutely have the rights to absolutely anything they wish with submitted designs.
 My son and I are lifetime fans of LEGO, but it is important to keep in mind that LEGO is a huge corporation with a lot of moving parts that ultimately at the end of the day is about making money.
 The Ideas program and BDP are big business.

+## Question: Isn't the design obvious?
-## Question: Isn’t the design obvious?
-There’s really only one way to implement it.
+*Isn’t the design obvious?
+There’s really only one way to implement it.*

 Everything is obvious in hindsight.
 LEGO set 42167 and the cloned copies of our submission show there has been plenty of market demand for a functional bin arm design if one had existed.
 The reality is that no one had come up with a functional side-loading bin arm mechanism at minifigure scale prior to our Ideas submission.
 Respected designers like JK Brickworks and Wintergatan have praised our design as brilliant, which we don’t think they would do if the design was obvious.

-## Question: LEGO has been accused of copying LEGO Ideas sets before and didn’t that turn out to not be true?
+## Question: Isn't LEGO innocent in previous cases like this?
+*LEGO has been accused of copying LEGO Ideas sets before and didn’t that turn out to not be true?*

 Ours is a very different situation from sets like the Ghostbusters Firehouse Headquarters or the Jurassic Park T-Rex Rampage.
 Those are making a representative model of movie intellectual property, and so the kind of overlap that happened in those cases is likely to occur sometimes.
 For our situation, we implemented a specific mechanical mechanism that does not work the same way as actual real-world,side-loading bin arms function.
 Real-world side-loading bin arms are hydraulic or (in the case of the Mack truck) perhaps electric.
 Rather, we created, in a novel and elegant way, an analogous side-loading bin arm function on a small scale via Technic and LEGO bricks.

+## Question: Are you stirring up trouble?
-## Question: Why are you raising this issue?
-Is it just to create a controversy?
+*Why are you raising this issue?
+Is it just to create a controversy?*

 Our aim is to set the record straight and share the facts of our journey from our perspective.
 We think our experience should be understood by people intending to participate in the LEGO Ideas program as it promises to foster creativity and innovation in builders of all ages.
 As my son and I reflect on our whole journey with this project, knowing what we know now we really wouldn’t do anything differently.
 We’ve both learned so much about so many more things that we never thought we would at the start.
 We’re proud that our design has had a significant influence on how LEGO trash gets collected.
 We want to celebrate that by sharing the instructions for free.

+## Question: Instructions already!
-## Question: So where can I get instructions for the truck?
+*So where can I get instructions for the truck?*

 You can get the instructions at [our page on Rebrickable](https://rebrickable.com/mocs/MOC-203494/MochiMaster/automated-side-loading-garbage-truck/#details).

 Thank you for reading through our whole perspective, please share yours!